Tablo: Musical style

 Tablo has been a long-time fan of hip hop music, citing an almost lifelong affair with the culture itself.
 While listening to hip hop at an early age through artists such as Run-D.M.C. and acquiring Cold Crush tapes, he concurrently gained recognition as a rhymer.
 His major and enduring love affair with making hip hop music was sparked later in life, however; after hearing Drunken Tiger rapping, the group Epik High was formed in 2000 at an early time in the culture's local evolution.
 Tablo has since claimed to be the first emcee to have used the "rhyming rifle" technique.
 With the hip hop scene in Korea and Korean emcees being known for their fickle tendencies, Tablo has through the years kept alive his legacy and career through numerous shows, appearances on influential overseas (American most notably) hip hop artists work, such as EPMD.

 Writing

 In 2008, Tablo published a collection of short stories he had written, titled Pieces of You.
 The English translation was published in 2009.
 In 2016, his second book "BloNote" was published in Korea with a pink book cover.
 The English version, translated by Tablo himself and with a black cover, was published on December 21, 2016.

 Podcast

 On June 8, 2019, Tablo posted on his personal Instagram posing the question: "What if Tablo had an English-language podcast?".
 The podcast premiered with the release of three episodes on August 8, 2019.
 The Tablo Podcast is produced by Dive Studios.
 The last episode of The Tablo Podcast aired on September 4, 2020, though two follow-up episodes were released in 2021 to promote the release of Epik High Is Here.

+Five years later, Tablo launched a new podcast called "Hey Tablo".
+Its first episode premiered on January 13, 2026.